atdd-bdd/GherkinExecutorForJava/README.md

 ## How It Differs from Other Frameworks

 The Translator passes data to steps only through tables or multi-line strings.
-There are no values embedded in the the step statement.
+There are no values embedded in the step statement.
 The domain term which a value represents is the header of a column which contains the values.

 The tables are passed to the glue methods as a list of objects or a list of strings.